Tubal ligation: High effectiveness

 Most methods of female sterilization are approximately 99% effective or greater in preventing pregnancy.
 These rates are roughly equivalent to the effectiveness of long-acting reversible contraceptives such as intrauterine devices and contraceptive implants, and slightly less effective than permanent male sterilization through vasectomy.
 These rates are significantly higher than other forms of modern contraception that require regular active engagement by the user, such as oral contraceptive pills or male condoms.

-(See also: Comparison of birth control methods)

 Avoidance of hormonal medications

 Many forms of female-controlled contraception rely on suppression of the menstrual cycle using progesterones and/or estrogens.
 For patients who wish to avoid hormonal medications because of personal medical contraindications such as breast cancer, unacceptable side effects, or personal preference, tubal ligation offers highly effective birth control without the use of hormones.

 Reduction of pelvic inflammatory disease risk

 Occluding or removing both fallopian tubes decreases the likelihood that a sexually transmitted infection can ascend from the vagina to the abdominal cavity, causing pelvic inflammatory disease (PID) or a tubo-ovarian abscess.
 Tubal ligation does not eliminate the risk of PID, and does not offer protection against sexually transmitted infections.